OXID-eSales/oxideshop-user-documentation/installation/update/patch-update.rst

          composer require --no-update oxid-esales/oxideshop-metapackage-<edition type: ce, pe, or ee>:v<version number>.

    b.
-Run the command, in our example for updating an enterprise edition 7.0.0 to 7.0.2:
+Run the command, in our example for updating an enterprise edition 7.0.2 to 7.0.3:

       .. code:: bash

-         composer require --no-update oxid-esales/oxideshop-metapackage-ee:v7.0.2
+         composer require --no-update oxid-esales/oxideshop-metapackage-ee:v7.0.3

 #.
 Update the required libraries.
    |br|
    To do this, run the following composer command.
    |br|
-   Optional: If you don't need the development-related files, use the :command:`--no-dev` parameter.
+   Optional: If you need the development-related files, omit the :command:`--no-dev` parameter.

    .. code:: bash